Hero image showing a color wheel with complementary colors highlighted.

 What Is the Color Wheel and How to Use It?

-The color wheel visually arranges colors to show their chromatic relationships, originating from Sir Isaac Newton's color circle.
-Artists, designers, and educators use this tool to understand and apply harmonious color relationships.
+The color wheel visually arranges colors so it shows their chromatic relationships, and it originates from Sir Isaac Newton's color circle.
+Renowned artists, designers, and educators use this tool to understand and apply harmonious color relationships to make the best use of aesthetically pleasing color effects and improve an impactful design’s overall look and feel with the right emotional responses.

 How to Use the Color Wheel